 Sustainable Fishing Practices

-There is growing focus towards sustainability in Australia's seafood industry, primarily driven by consumers and regulatory pressure.
+There is growing focus toward sustainability in Australia's seafood industry, primarily driven by consumers and regulatory pressure.
 Overfishing, catch limits, and marine habitat protection have been pivotal in the preservation of biodiversity.
 Certification programs such as the MSC are becoming the norm and further encourage industry players to move towards sustainable operations.
 For instance, as of November 2024, over 35% of Australia's wild-caught seafood by volume holds MSC certification, reflecting the increasing adoption of sustainable fishing practices.
 Furthermore, eco-labeling ensures consumers buy products that are environmentally friendly, and this has placed consumers in a market environment where sustainability is no longer a trend but an expectation.
-This responsibility to source sustainably will also place Australia at the forefront of world leaders in sustainable seafood products, and this can assist in guaranteeing that fish stocks and fragile ecosystems are safeguarded for future generations.
+This responsibility to source sustainably can assist in guaranteeing that fish stocks and fragile ecosystems are safeguarded for future generations, which further contributes to the Australia seafood market demand.

 Growth of Aquaculture